 year, and from country to country.
 It is very important that you start this process as soon as you have been offered a confirmed place on the programme,

 as the process can take weeks or even months.
-You are also responsible for any transit visas which are required, but in this case IOI will refund you for the application fee, provided you submit to us your original receipts.
+You are also responsible for any transit visas which might be required.
+Check carefully

 Will I be met at the airport?
 What if it is late at night?